Statistical mechanics of Coulomb gases as quantum theory on Riemann surfaces: Monovalent (1,1) gas

 This is evident if one examines the manner in which these cycles encircle around the torus.
 Formally, the basic cycles generate the first homology group of the torus (since cycles which are alike in this manner are homologous).

-One can also consider the first \emph{co}homology group of the torus, comprised of all holomorphic 1-forms on the Riemann surface modulo exact 1-forms (the latter integrate to zero for all cycles on the torus by Stokes' theorem).
-We then employ de Rham's theorem\cite{Miranda}, stating that there are exactly as many independent holomorphic 1-forms to integrate \emph{upon} the surface as independent 1-cycles to integrate \emph{along} the surface.
-For the torus the cohomology, like the homology, is two-dimensional, i.e. any three (or more) holomorphic 1-forms on the torus are linearly dependent up to an exact form.
+One can also consider the first \emph{co}homology group of the torus, generated by two independent 1-forms on the Riemann surface modulo exact 1-forms (the latter integrate to zero for all cycles on the torus by Stokes' theorem).
+In this work we consider meromorphic 1-forms with zero residues.
+Modulo exact forms they are dual to 1-cycles on the torus by the de Rham theorem\cite{Miranda}.
+The duality implies that there are exactly as many independent 1-forms to integrate \emph{upon} the surface as independent 1-cycles to integrate \emph{along} the surface.
+For the torus the cohomology, like the homology, is two-dimensional, i.e. any three (or more) 1-forms on the torus are linearly dependent up to an exact form.